mi-alkhamis/docker-cheatsheet/README.md

-- Create a image from running container
+- Create an image from the running container

   - Run a container of alpine